Chengnan Subdistrict, Beijing

 Chengnan Subdistrict (城南街道 (Chéngnán Jiēdào)) is a subdistrict in the center of Changping District, Beijing, China.
 It shares border with Chengbei Subdistrict to its north, Nanshao Town to its east, Machikou Area to its south and west, and has an exclave west of Chengbei Subdistrict.
 It had a census population of 88,963 in 2020.

-The name Chengnan (城南 (City South)) originates from the subdistrict's location south of an once-existed city gate of Changping.
+The name Chengnan (城南 (City South)) originates from the subdistrict's location south of a once-existed city gate of Changping.

 History

 Administrative divisions

 As of 2021, 21 subdivisions constituted Chengnan Subdistrict, of which 16 were communities, and 5 were villages: